 5.1.3.3.6 Distribution of delay DL in gNB-DU

 a) This measurement provides the distribution of RLC SDU delay on the downlink within the gNB-DU, for initial transmission of all RLC packets.
-The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and subcounters per S-NSSAI.
+The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in EN-DC) and subcounters per S-NSSAI.

 b) DER (n=1)

 c) This measurement is obtained by 1) calculating the delay on the downlink within the gNB-DU for a RLC SDU packet by: the time when the last part of an RLC SDU was scheduled and sent to the MAC layer for transmission over the air, minus time of arrival of the same packet at the RLC ingress F1-U termination; and 2) incrementing the corresponding bin with the delay range where the result of 1) falls into by 1 for the counters.
-The measurement is performed per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per S-NSSAI.
+The measurement is performed per PLMN ID and per QoS level (mapped 5QI or QCI in EN-DC) and per S-NSSAI.
 If the RLC SDU needs retransmission (for Acknowledged Mode) the delay will still include only one contribution (the original one) to this measurement.

 d) Each measurement is an integer representing the number of RLC SDU packets measured with the delay within the range of the bin.
 The number of measurements is equal to the number of PLMNs multiplied by the number of QoS levels or multiplied by the number of S-NSSAIs.
 [Total No. of measurement instances] x [No. of filter values for all measurements] (DL and UL) ≤ 100.